Built on the conviction that route assumptions should never be hidden.

 IBM AI Practitioner

 Certified in applied AI for business optimization and decision support.
-AI-assisted data analysis, workflow automation, and risk modeling applied to infrastructure planning.
+AI-assisted data analysis, workflow automation, and risk modeling applied to infrastructure planning — the foundation of the TAI system.

 🎖️

-Communications and network support in operational environments.
-Developed leadership, operational risk management, and mission-critical execution skills that apply directly to infrastructure programs.
+Network and communications support in operational environments.
+Leadership, operational risk management, and mission-critical execution skills applied directly to infrastructure programs.

 How we work